 Txangurro – Crab

 Gastronomy Societies named Txocos.
 The txocos are traditional private clubs in which the members themselves cook.
-You must be invited to enter by a member of the society.
+You must be invited by a member of the society in order to form part of the society.

 Regular and special markets.
 The Ordizia rural market on Wednesdays is worth a visit.